What is Rubik's Cube? top

 Introductory top

-like a virus.
-In the early 80's about 100 million cubes were sold worldwide.
+over the world like a virus.
+In the early 80's about 100 million cubes

-you could understand.
-This solution is still of topical interest.
+solution, which you could understand.
+This solution is still of topical

 The following seven pictures show how the cube is solved.